 You’re Not Alone in This Struggle

 Alcohol Rehab Centers and Drug Rehab Centers

 Do you or a loved one face alcohol or drug addiction?
-Are you seeking a drug rehab center in Fort Myers, FL, or an alcohol rehab center in Fort Myers, FL?
+Are you seeking a drug rehab center in Fort Myers or outside of Florida?
 No matter the type of drug or alcohol use disorder you struggle with, the city and surrounding areas offer several different types of treatment options to meet your needs.
 The best fit, in terms of the center and program, depends on factors like the type and length of your addiction and whether or not you have a history of mental illness.
-In Fort Myers, drug detox is the critical first part of rehabilitation, and is often followed by programs including:

 Residential Treatment Programs

 Following Fort Myers alcohol detox (or a medically assisted detox from other drugs), residential treatment is one of the most intensive forms of rehabilitation.
 Patients live on-site and receive clinical care 24 hours a day, seven days a week, alongside nutritional counseling and individual or group therapy sessions during inpatient drug rehab.
 Fort Myers, FL residents who struggle with severe addictions can benefit from this type of program.